Panel to give final report on single-use plastic: Minister | Devdiscourse

-Panel to give final report on single-use plastic: Minister Hyderabad, Sept 26 (PTI): Union Chemicals and Fertilisers Minister D V Sadananda Gowda said on Thursday an expert committee formed to look into the issue of banning single-use plastics (SUPs) would submit its final report soon.
+Panel to give final report on single-use plastic: Minister (Eds: Updating with additional details) Hyderabad, Sept 26 (PTI): Union Chemicals and Fertilisers Minister D V Sadananda Gowda said on Thursday an expert committee formed to look into the issue of banning single-use plastics (SUPs) would submit its final report soon.
 He said the committee had submitted an interim report.

-He said the final report would be ready on September 30 or October 1 and that he would have a detailed discussion with the Environmental Ministry so that a proper plan could be evolved.
+He said the final report would be ready on September 30 or October 1 and that he would have a detailed discussion with the Environment Ministry to evolve a proper plan.
 Speaking after inaugurating a boys' hostel of the Central Institute of Plastics Engineering Technology (CIPET) here, Gowda said the single-use plastic was littered everywhere causing environmental hazards, hence it needs to be banned.

 But, it doesn't mean that total polymer or plastics are being banned.
 "Polymer industry caters to the entire spectrum of daily use items and almost every sphere of our life.
 Use of plastics has to be stopped means it may not be possible nowadays...plastic plays a major role in day-to-day life of each and every individual.
 So, awareness has to be created on single-use plastics and littering of plastic waste has to stop," the Minister said.

-"On October 2, we shall wage a war against single-use plastic littering, and we want to see that whole country should take it as a movement, he said adding his department was also organising mass cleanliness drive and awareness campaigns in 80 locations through CIPET for collecting littered plastic waste.
-The Minister further advised CIPET to take up R&D initiatives in new technology for recyling, cost-effective material developments, eco-friendly alternative material developments.
+"On October 2, we shall wage a war against single-use plastic littering, and we want to see that whole country should take it as a movement, he said adding his department was also organising a mass cleanliness drive and awareness campaigns in 80 locations through CIPET for collecting littered plastic waste," he said.
+The Minister further said approximately 26,000 tonnes of plastic waste was generated in the country every day, mostly of thermoplastics which is recyclable and advised CIPET to take up R&D initiatives in new technology for recyling, cost-effective material developments, eco-friendly alternative material developments.

+CIPET has 36 centres across the country and five more centres, including in Medak district of Telangana, were in the pipeline, he said.
+The new centre of CIPET would come up in Medak soon at a cost of Rs 58.32 crore and the project cost would be borne on a 50:50 ratio by the Telangana government and the Central government, Gowda said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)